Simple and near-optimal algorithms for hidden stratification and multi-group learning: Setting and notation

 At a high level, the objective in the multi-group (agnostic) learning setting is to find a predictor $f$ such that the conditional risk is not much larger than $\inf_{h \in \Hcal} L(h \mid g)$ for all $g \in \Gcal$.
 This setting was formalized by \citet{rothblum2021multi}; they require, for a given $\epsilon>0$, that the excess conditional risks be uniformly small over all groups $g \in \Gcal$:

 Note that the best hypothesis in the benchmark class $h_g \in \Hcal$ for a particular group $g$ may not be the same as that for a different group $g'$.
 Indeed, there may be no single $h \in \Hcal$ that has low conditional risk for all groups in $\Gcal$ simultaneously.
-Hence, a learner will typically need to choose a predictor $f$ from outside of the benchmark class $\Hcal$.
-See \pref{fig:xor} for an illustration.
+Hence, a learner may typically need to choose a predictor $f$ from outside of $\Hcal$.

 We will give non-uniform bounds on the excess conditional risks (discussed below), where $\epsilon$ is replaced by a quantity $\epsilon_n(g)$ depending on both the size $n$ training set and the specific group $g \in \Gcal$ in question: